Suksii/movie-show/README.md

 ## About

 This project is a web application built with React.js that allows users to browse, search, and interact with a collection of movies and TV shows.
 The application includes features such as loading spinners, search functionality, pagination, ratings display, and more.
-It leverages various JavaScript functionalities, React hooks, and libraries to provide a dynamic and user-friendly experience.
+It leverages various JavaScript functionalities, React hooks, and libraries to provide a dynamic and user-friendly experience.<br/>
+I initially started working with the Rapid API, but encountered limitations due to the restricted number of requests.
+Consequently, I opted to create a fake API using the JSON Server library, along with a `db.json` file.

 ## Features